jarrowsmith123/RomHackLauncher/README.md

 A user-friendly desktop application for patching and playing primarily Pokemon GBA ROM hacks.
 Supports ips, bps and ups patches.

-To run, simply install the .zip from the latest releases tab, extract and run the RomHackLauncher.exe
+To run, simply install the .zip from the latest releases tab, extract and run the RomHackLauncher.exe.
+You will need to configure the path for mGBA and each base ROM.
+I will NOT provide the base ROMs as you must obtain these legally yourself.
+All gen 3 games are supported.

 ## Features